voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 ### 1.2.2 What Will the Software Product Do <a name="1.2.2-what-will-the-software-product-do" />
 - The product, the myJym app, will assist users in creating workouts, working out and connecting with trainers.

+### 1.2.3 Included Core Features <a name="1.2.3-included-core-features" />
+- Suggest workouts to user based on what user wants to do
+- Let user create or augment their own workouts
+- Track user workouts and progress
+- Store user profile information
+- Connect users to trainors to get their advice on workouts
+- Gym will have QR codes to scan that will bring up information about how to use specific equipment
+- Gym Map showing locations of workout equipment and services in the gym.

+### 1.2.4 Possible Features <a name="1.2.4-possible-features" />
+- Have social media aspect for trainors to get recognized

+### 1.2.5 Excluded Features <a name="1.2.5-excluded-features" />
+- Not a nutrition app.
+It is not supposet to recommend meal plans, diets, count calories or anything else along those lines.
+- Not a video platform.
+Not supposet to have recorded workout videos to follow.

      <br>